 Medical cannabis is available to Florida residents providing they have a recommendation from an approved medical facility.
 If you think you might benefit from cannabis treatment, highly experienced integrative specialist Heather Auld, MD, at SWFL Integrative Medicine in Fort Myers, Florida, can help.
 Dr. Auld and her team have considerable expertise in successfully treating patients using cannabis and welcome patients who might benefit from cannabis certification.
 To find out more, call SWFL Integrative Medicine today or book an appointment online.

-Cannabis certification is a requirement in Florida before anyone can get a prescription for medical cannabis.
+Cannabis certification is a requirement in Florida before anyone can get a recommendation for medical cannabis.

 Cannabis comes from the marijuana plant.
 You can take it in pill or oil form or smoke it, and there’s a growing body of evidence to show cannabis can be helpful in treating a range of medical conditions.

-Certification is a requirement for a cannabis prescription because, under federal law, cannabis is a Schedule I drug and is illegal in Florida unless the required certification is provided.
+Certification is a requirement for a cannabis recommendation because, under federal law, cannabis is a Schedule I drug and is illegal in Florida unless the required certification is provided.

 Cannabis certification works in Florida because some US states have their own regulations about using the drug.
 Therefore, although marijuana is technically illegal under federal law, in some states passed laws decriminalizing marijuana under certain situations.
 In Florida, licensed medical professionals can prescribe the drug in certain cases.